 EDUCATION ACCESS PASS PROGRAM

-Centennial Parklands Foundation has proudly provided funding for the Centennial Parklands Education Team for the Access Pass Program (EAAP) since 2013.
+Centennial Parklands Foundation has proudly provided funding for the Centennial Parklands Education Team for the Education Access Pass Program (EAPP) since 2013.

-In 2017 the Foundation committed to support the EAAP for a further three years.
+In 2017 the Foundation committed to support the EAPP for a further three years.
 We are actively looking for a benefactor for this remarkable program.

-The EAAP provides free outdoor learning opportunities for up to 3000 students per year who would not normally get to participate in an excursion program.
+The EAPP provides free outdoor learning opportunities for up to 3000 students per year who would not normally get to participate in an excursion program.

-The EAAP enables students to attend our school excursions or holiday programs, opening Centennial Parklands to the wider community and broadening participation demonstrating the Parklands commitment to social inclusion.
+The EAPP enables students to attend our school excursions or holiday programs, opening Centennial Parklands to the wider community and broadening participation demonstrating the Parklands commitment to social inclusion.

 WANT TO SUPPORT THIS PROJECT?

-We are seeking a sponsor to fund the EAAP and we need your support.
+We are seeking a sponsor to fund the EAPP and we need your support.